Joshua-Ghent/Joshua-Ghent/README.md

 ## Objective

-My journey in cybersecurity has led me to develop a deep passion for this field, and I am specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst
+Aspiring cybersecurity professional and senior student with hands-on experience in threat analysis, network defense, and web application security.
+Seeking to apply my skills in Security Operations Center (SOC) environments with a focus on intrusion detection, log analysis, and incident response.
+Passionate about continuous learning and contributing to proactive threat hunting and cyber defense efforts.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|